laureanoisaiah/SWARM-RDS-Client/README.md

 ![Server Access Request Successful](images/ServerAccessRequest.png)

 You can restart the system and turn it off when you are finished.
-If you do not submit a Simulation for an hour, the system will automatically turn off.
+If you do not submit a Simulation for an hour, the system will automatically turn off./
 ### Running a Simulation

 ```